 Complete Withdrawals from KCC

-Students who completely withdraw from a semester and receive federal financial aid may have to repay some or all of the aid received (see Return of Title IV Funds).
-Withdrawals may also affect availability of future financial aid (see Satisfactory Academic Progress).
+Students who completely withdraw all classes within a semester will be automatically placed on Suspension and may have to repay some or all of the financial aid received (see Return of Title IV Funds).
+Complete withdrawals will affect availability of future financial aid (see Satisfactory Academic Progress).
 Contact the Academic Advising Department and the Financial Aid office before withdrawing to determine the effects of the withdrawal.
 See Title IV Return of Funds for more information.

 Federal Return of Title IV funds